 Americanism is the gist of the American ideals of freedom, justice, individual rights and unfenced-in opportunities.
 It embraces all the freedoms we cherish and all the rights that are guaranteed to us.
 It is the very opposite of hatred, bigotry and intolerance.
 Americanism is the creed that has blazed the world-wide trail for justice, fair play, decency, belief in God, private enterprise, universal education, and progress in all human endeavors.
 It puts a premium on the virtues of loyalty, patriotism, hard work and thrift.

-TO PRESERVE THE MEMORIES AND INCIDENTS OF OUR ASSOCIATIONS IN THE GREAT WARS...
+TO PRESERVE THE MEMORIES AND INCIDENTS OF OUR ASSOCIATIONS IN ALL WARS...

 Service in defense of America is the greatest experience in the lifetimes of all veterans.
 Recalling the highlights of that service means more than flashbacks to tense moments of excitement and danger in battle, the grime of muddy trenches, the perils of sub-infested oceans, the combats in the wild blue yonder.
 It means also the un-erasable recollection of the comradeship, the bravery of pals, the teamwork, the sacrifices, the miseries and hardships of military campaigns shared in common.
 It means the bond that binds all ex-servicemen and women together in mutual affection, respect and gratitude.
 It also means keeping green forever the memories of the supreme sacrifices of gallant American patriots, sacrifices necessary to the winnings of wars.
 It means faithful annual observance of Memorial Day and Veterans Day.

 TO INCULCATE A SENSE OF INDIVIDUAL OBLIGATION TO THE COMMUNITY, STATE AND NATION...